jeanwsr/mokit-doc-mdbook/src/chap4-5.md

 Note that in Windows* OS, any file with .com suffix/extension may be automatically associated with system, in which case double click of the mouse to open this file does not work.
 You have to right click on the .com file and choose 'open with'.
 You can modify the suffix/extension to .inp if you do not like that.

 Note that if you use background charges in your studied system, the background charges are not recorded in the .fch(k) file.
 So there are no background charges in the generated .com file, either.
-To add background charges, you need to use the utility `add_bgcharge_to_inp` (see [4.5.1](#451-add_bgcharge_to_inp)).
+To add background charges, you need to use the utility [add_bgcharge_to_inp](#451-add_bgcharge_to_inp).
-To transfer MOs from Molpro back to Gaussian, see [4.5.40 xml2fch](#4540-xml2fch).
+To transfer MOs from Molpro back to Gaussian, see [xml2fch](#4542-xml2fch).

 ## 4.5.21 fch2dal
 Generate Dalton .dal and .mol files from a Gaussian .fch(k) file, where MOs are written in .dal file, and the Cartesian coordinates as well as basis set data are written in .mol file.
 One example is shown below
 ```
 fch2dal a.fch
 ```
 This is used for transferring R(O)HF or CASSCF orbitals.
 Note that there is no UHF method (or any methods based on UHF), thus you cannot use a .fch file containing UHF orbitals to transfer orbitals.
-To transfer MOs from Dalton back to Gaussian, see [4.5.14 dal2fch](#4514-dal2fch).
+To transfer MOs from Dalton back to Gaussian, see [dal2fch](#4514-dal2fch).

-## 4.5.20 fch2inp
+## 4.5.22 fch2inp
 Generate a GAMESS .inp file from a Gaussian .fch(k) file, with MOs written in the .inp file.
 The keywords in .inp file is already suitable for common simple calculations, but do check or modify it if you have additional requirements.

 Note that due to the different types of MOs (R(O)HF, UHF, GVB, and CASSCF orbitals), the fch2inp offers different options.
 Three examples are shown and explained below